KaiserWerk/Tiny-Build-Server/README.md

 # Tiny Build Server

-This is a functioning, minimalistic build server for Golang and C# projects.
+This project is, or rather will be, a functioning, minimalistic build server for Golang and C# projects.
+It is not meant to be used in production since it is a proof-of-concept.
 It can be used in conjunction with BitBucket, GitHub and GitLab and it runs on whatever platform you compile it for, be it Windows, Linux or MacOS, even a RaspberryPi.
 You need to make some changes to your build definitions, though.